Allylestrenol: Chemistry

 Allylestrenol, also known as 3-deketo-17α-allyl-19-nortestosterone or as 17α-allylestr-4-en-17β-ol, is a synthetic estrane steroid and a derivative of testosterone.
 It is a member of the estrane subgroup of the 19-nortestosterone family of progestins, but unlike most other 19-nortestosterone progestins, is not a derivative of norethisterone (17α-ethynyl-19-nortestosterone).
 This is because it possesses an allyl group at the C17α position rather than the usual ethynyl group.
 As such, along with altrenogest (17α-allyl-19-nor-δ^{9,11}-testosterone), allylestrenol is a derivative of 17α-allyltestosterone rather than of 17α-ethynyltestosterone.

 Allylestrenol is also unique among most 19-nortestosterone progestins in that it lacks the ketone at the C3 position.
 It shares this property with lynestrenol (17α-ethynylestr-4-en-17β-ol), desogestrel (11-methylene-17α-ethynyl-18-methylestr-4-en-17β-ol), and the anabolic–androgenic steroid (AAS) ethylestrenol (17α-ethylestr-4-en-17β-ol).
 Allylestrenol is the C17α allyl and C3 deketo derivative of the AAS nandrolone (19-nortestosterone), as well as the C17α allyl and C3 deketo analogue of the AAS normethandrone (17α-methyl-19-nortestosterone) and norethandrolone (17α-methyl-19-nortestosterone).

 Synthesis

 Chemical syntheses of allylestrenol have been published.

+A Chinese chemical synthesis of allylestrenol was recently reported: Prior art:

+Bolandione [734-32-7] (1) is reacted with 1 equivalent of ethane-1,2-dithiol to give PC13831215 (2).
+Protection of the remaining ketone with ethyleneglycol gives PC71579263 (3).
+Reduction with lithium metal in liquid ammonia gives PC71579264 (4).
+Deprotection of the ketal protecting group by heating in aqueous acid gives Estr-4-en-17-one [3646-28-4] (5).
+Grignard reaction with allyl chloride completed the synthesis of allylestrenol (6).